argshook/how-to-redux/src/components/counter-simple/readme.md

 ### `index.js`

-entry point of your component. since we're talking redux here, this file `connect()`s redux store to react component and passes a slice of it through props.
+entry point of your component. since we're talking redux here, this file `connect()`s react component with redux store and passes a slice of it through props.

-if you dont need redux, then have your component view right here in `index.js`.
+if you need stateless component, put component view right here in `index.js`.

 ### `view.js`